This accessibility statement applies to this website (www.richmond.gov.uk).

-We want as many people as possible to be able to use our website.
-To help achieve this, we:
+This website is run by Richmond Council.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.

-Some services give details of the different formats their information is available in:
+Individual services will be able to give details of the different formats their information is available in:

 If you have difficulty in understanding any of the Adult Social Care publications, and you would like them in a different language or format please call 020 8891 7971 or email email@example.com.